deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 "...Wow..."

 Allison wiped away an unexpected tear.
 "Yeah.
-I...
-God, it's beautiful."
+I...God, it's beautiful."

 "...I hope everybody gets to see this, someday."
 Julian mused.
 He put a hand on the window, and smiled.